locationtech/geomesa/docs/user/filesystem/commandline.rst

-``-p, --path *``          The filesystem root path used to store data ``-f, --feature-name *``  The name of the schema containing the files to register ``--partition``           The partitions to register ``--iceberg-config``      Configuration properties for connecting to Iceberg, in the form ``key=value`` ``--iceberg-config-file`` Name of a configuration file for connecting to Iceberg, in Java properties format ``--iceberg-namespace``   Iceberg namespace to use for tables ``--allow-duplicates``    Do not check the table for existing files - this may cause duplicate results when querying if some
+``-p, --path *``          The filesystem root path used to store data ``-f, --feature-name *``  The name of the schema containing the files to register ``--partition``           The partitions to register ``--partition-file``      A file containing partitions to register, one per line ``--iceberg-config``      Configuration properties for connecting to Iceberg, in the form ``key=value`` ``--iceberg-config-file`` Name of a configuration file for connecting to Iceberg, in Java properties format ``--iceberg-namespace *`` Iceberg namespace to use for tables ``--allow-duplicates``    Do not check the table for existing files - if the partition has not been registered before,
-                          files have already been registered
+                          checking for duplicates is unnecessary work.
+However, care should be taken with this option, as duplicate files will cause duplicate results when querying
 ========================= ====================================================================================================

+Note: at least one of ``--partition`` or ``--partition-file`` must be specified.
+At least one of ``--iceberg-config`` or ``--iceberg-config-file`` must be specified.

 See the `Apache Iceberg documentation <https://iceberg.apache.org/docs/latest/configuration/#catalog-properties>`__ for details on configuration properties.